 As the state’s premier agricultural research institution, UVM has the resources and desire necessary to become a national leader in the development of integrated food, energy and organic waste processing systems.
-The Clean Energy Greenhouse-a first phase feasibility and design project-will explore compost heat as an energy source for a combined research and production greenhouse at the UVM Horticulture Farm.
-The structure will provide research, education, and training space for transdisciplinary topics and initiatives across UVM's Food Systems Spire while producing food, sequestering greenhouse gases, and producing its own energy through compost feedstock.
-The Clean Greenhouse Energy project will utilize the heat and gases generated by an aerated static pile composting system coupled with a soil biofilter.
+The Clean Energy Greenhouse-a first phase feasibility and design project- explored compost heat as an energy source for a combined research and production greenhouse at the UVM Horticulture Farm.
+The structure would provide research, education, and training space for transdisciplinary topics and initiatives across UVM's Food Systems Spire while producing food, sequestering greenhouse gases, and producing its own energy through compost feedstock.
+The Clean Greenhouse Energy project utilized the heat and gases generated by an aerated static pile composting system coupled with a soil biofilter.

-A 16' x 12' x 8' compost bunker that can hold up to 45 cubic yards of manure-based compost will be constructed north of the north-west greenhouse at the Hort Farm.
-A negative air system will move ambient air through the stationary compost pile from the top to bottom, capturing the biologically produced heat and associated gases that would otherwise be released into the atmosphere.
-The warm gases are directed beneath a layer of soil in which plants are actively growing; nitrogenous gases (primarily ammonia) are fixed into plant available compounds by nitrifying bacteria within the soil and carbon dioxide is provided to plants at their stomata, where it is most needed. .
-The biofilter will scrub naturally occurring gases and allow the heated, cleaned air to enter the greenhouse.
-Plants will be grown in the biofilter and greenhouse as well.
+A 16' x 12' x 8' compost bunker that can hold up to 45 cubic yards of manure-based compost constructed north of the north-west greenhouse at the Hort Farm.
+A negative air system moved ambient air through the stationary compost pile from the top to bottom, capturing the biologically produced heat and associated gases that would otherwise be released into the atmosphere.
+The warm gases were directed beneath a layer of soil in which plants are actively growing; nitrogenous gases (primarily ammonia) are fixed into plant available compounds by nitrifying bacteria within the soil and carbon dioxide is provided to plants at their stomata, where it is most needed.
+The biofilter scrubbed naturally occurring gases and allow the heated, cleaned air to enter the greenhouse.
+Plants were grown in the biofilter and greenhouse as well.

-CEF funds will be used for Phase One—Research and Design—of this project, as students investigate sustainable building materials, model the gas and thermal dynamics of the structure, and identify the most efficient application of solar photovoltaics.
-Plans are underway for Fall 2013 implementation of Phase Two of the Clean Energy Greenhouse: a second compost pile to heat the greenhouse during the initial winter months, extending the growing season within the greenhouse.
+Students finalized the compost mound design and composition.
+Construction took place during Summer 2013.
+CEF funds were used for Phase One—Research and Design—of this project, as students investigated sustainable building materials, modeled the gas and thermal dynamics of the structure, and identified the most efficient application of solar photovoltaics.
+Plans were underway for Fall 2014 implementation of Phase Two of the Clean Energy Greenhouse: a second compost pile to heat the greenhouse during the initial winter months, extending the growing season within the greenhouse.
+The project concluded in Spring 2015 because there was no further academic leadership on the project.

 Clean Energy Fund Award: $23,654